Focus and beauty, like the light in the south of France, are precious ingredients in a creative life.

 —Elisabeth Biondi, Martine Fougeron interviewed by Alexander Strecker

-Editor’s Note: The Photography Master Retreat will run from July 9 - 16, 2016 in the south of France.
+Editor’s Note: The fourth edition of The Photography Master Retreat will run from July 7-14, 2017 in the south of France.
 Each of the participants will be chosen by application.
-The deadline for applying is March 1, 2016.
+“Early Bird Special” ends December 10, 2017.